freeman-lab/gl-scene/README.md

 ### manipulation

-All manipulation proceeds by first selecting one or more elements -- shape or light -- and then changing properties.
+All manipulation proceeds by selecting one or more shapes or lights by `id` or `class` and then changing properties.

 #### `selection = scene.select(selector)`
+#### `selection = scene.selectAll(selector)`

 Returns the first light or shape that matches the given tag.
 Selector should be of the form: `#id` or `.class`.
-Will first look for a matching shape, and then a matching light.
+Will first look for a matching shape, and then a matching light. `select` returns one element, whereas `selectAll` returns many.

-#### `selection = scene.selectAll(selector)`

-Returns all shapes or lights that match the given tag.
-Selector should be of the form: `#id` or `.class`.Will first look for matching shapes, and then matching lights.

 #### `selection.style({name: value})`

 Set one or more styles on the selection.
-Can provide an object pf the form `{name: value}` or `{name1: value1, name2: value2}`, or two arguments of the form `name, value`.
+Can provide an object of the form `{name: value}` or `{name1: value1, name2: value2}`, or two arguments of the form `name, value`.

 #### `selection.classed(name, value)`

 Set class `name` on the selection to `value`, which should be truthy.
+If only `name` is specified, will return the current class.

 #### `selection.toggleClass(name)`

-Add or remove class `name` on the selection, depending on its current state.
+Add or remove class `name` on the selection, given its current setting.

 #### `selection.hide()`